What is Tummy Tuck Surgery?

 How do I know which kind of tummy tuck I need?

 Simply put, the more loose skin you have, the more of a correction you need.
 You can test this on yourself: lean forward a little bit while sitting in a chair.
 Grab your loose abdominal skin, and see how far to the sides the loose skin goes.
 That’s how far the incision should extend to correct it.
-Dr. Fiala and Dr. Oppenheimer will help you sort out the optimal procedure for you during your consultation.
+Dr. Fiala will help you sort out the optimal procedure for you during your consultation.

 What’s a mini-tummy tuck?
 That sounds easier.